rasprobotd/firmware-v201703/README.md

-# v201703
-Firmware for v201703
+# SopovRobotics firmware for v201703 (Infrared eye)

-# Rasp Robot Deamon

-This app writed on Qt5 use QWebSocket
+This server based on Qt5 + QWebSocket Server

 ## Requirements